Frequently Asked Questions

 Registration for Automatic Withdrawal of Funds is a convenient measure.
 For account owners aged 65 or older who are eligible for payment, the special allocation from budget surplus for the year together with the contingent revenue will be paid in the year of fund allocation.
 There is no need to specify the payment amount.

-From the year following the year of registration, the funds will be paid in late August of the year of fund allocation provided that the account owner meets all the requirements for payment.
+From the year following the year of registration, the funds will be paid in the year of fund allocation provided that the account owner meets all the requirements for payment.
 The requirements for payment are as follows:

-(3) The person has not applied for withdrawal of funds from his/her non-mandatory central provident fund system individual account between January 1st and June 30th of the year concerned.
+(3) The person has not applied in the year for withdrawal of funds from his/her central provident fund’s individual account

 You must wait until you are 65 before you can register.